rosiekrasnoff/CEE4530/Lab5-Reactor Characteristics/group1_lab5_report.md

 ## Procedures

 In the Reactor Characteristics lab, we performed multiple tests with different reactors to measure the reactor volume, residual reactor red dye concentration, and the flow rate.
 We set up the reactor system to pump distilled water from a 20 L Jerry can to the influent of the reactor, which is placed on a stir plate, and drained out with a straight short tube.
 Then, we proceeded to add a volume of red dye #40 stock that will give a maximum concentration of approximately 30 mg/L near the influent of the reactor and collected data until the majority of the tracer has exited.
-Finally, we repeated these steps for various types of reactors, including alternating CMFRs as well as a PFR.
+Finally, we repeated these steps for various types of reactors, including alternating CMFRs in series as well as a PFR.
 For a more detail procedure, refer to the [textbook](https://monroews.github.io/EnvEngLabTextbook/Reactor_Characteristics/Reactor_Characteristics.html).

 ## Results and Discussion